seifferth/mbat/readme.md

 A basic mbat session looks like this:

 ```
 mbat init   # Initialize the current working directory for mbat.
-Note that
-            # the current working directory needs to be empty for mbat
+            # Note that the current working directory must be
-            # to initialize it.
+            # empty for mbat to initialize it.

 # Manually adjust 'mbat.template' and 'mbat.content'

-mbat prep   # Prepare '*.mail' files and optional attachment directories.
+mbat prep   # Prepare '*.mail' files and optional attachment
+            # directories.

 # Manually confirm that '*.mail' and attachments are as desired.
-These files
-# can still be adjusted manually at this stage.
-It is also possible to
+# These files can still be adjusted manually at this stage.
+It
-# recreate all files by running 'mbat prep' again.
+# is also possible to recreate all files by running 'mbat prep'
+# again.

 mbat send   # Send out emails as specified in the '*.mail' files.
-Files
-            # will be removed once the email has been sent out.
+            # Files will be removed once the email has been sent.

-# Once the emails have been sent, the current working directory can be
+# Once the emails have been sent, the current working directory
-# removed manually.
+# can be removed manually.
 ```

 ## Configuration